Elvia

 How to Pronounce Elvia

 Our model has identified 2 different pronunciations for the name Elvia.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.4% confident that Elvia is pronounced as EHL-vee-uh.
-The next most likely pronunciation is ehl-VEE-uh, at 14.6% confidence.
+Our model is 85.4% confident that Elvia is pronounced as EHL-vee-uh, which has 3 syllables.
+The next most likely pronunciation is ehl-VEE-uh, at 14.6% confidence, with 3 syllables.

 EHL-vee-uh (3 syllables)